University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/variants_clinical/variant_annotation.md

 # Practicals: Variant Calling & Clinical Genomics

-For the process of separating out two tutorials this week,
+For the process of separating out two tutorials,

-1. Variant Annotation (Tuesday)
+1. Variant Annotation (Friday)
-2. Variant Filtering and Pedigree Analyses (Friday)
+2. Variant Filtering and Pedigree Analyses (Tuesday)

 ## Clinical Genetics

 Clinical genomics and mendelian genetics can be separated into two groups based on their stated analysis goals; Diagnostics and Research.
 Many labs in major hospitals, independent research institutes and universities do a mixture of both work.
 They have a goal of informing clinical practice (i.e. can we inform the diagnosis of the clinician in the lab?) through genome sequencing methods, and can further investigate difficult cases that could ultimately lead to developing new tests and techniques.
 On a computational level, these environments are where computational methods, workflows and standards are developed.